vivekanandkumawat261/present/README.md

 # present

-A tool to create powerful yet simple presentations from plain-text source files.
+a tool to create powerful yet simple presentations from plain-text source files.

 ---